Client Matters

 Fighting Censorship

-From libraries and schools to prisons and public streets, the Clinic continues to battle against government censorship and for the protection of free speech.
+From libraries and schools to prisons and public streets, the Clinic continues to advocate on behalf of citizens across the state to battle against government censorship and to protect citizens’ access to information.

 • We represented two City workers who faced potential discipline for criticizing the City government, even off the clock.
 This 2022 case had a tremendous impact in protecting the free speech rights of more than 1,700 New Orleans employees and gave our students excellent, firsthand experience in litigation and negotiations.
 Read more.